 Acute urticaria is sometimes due to allergy.
 Allergy depends on previous exposure to the material, and the development of an immune reaction to it.
 An immunoglobulin called IgE is involved, which attaches itself to a receptor on the mast cell and causes it to release its chemical mediators.

-The cause of an allergy may be:
+The cause of an allergic urticaria may be:

 - Food allergy: tiny amounts of fish, eggs, nuts and kiwifruit (many others have been reported less often).